-Most undergraduate students who earn scholarships and other merit-based awards are required to meet minimum credit-load and academic performance criteria, according to the Regulations Governing University Awards.
-However, there are some special circumstances in which exceptions apply.
+Most undergraduate students who earn scholarships and other merit-based awards are required to meet the minimum credit-load and academic performance criteria, according to the Regulations Governing University Awards.
+There are, however, there are some special circumstances in which exceptions apply.

 Special circumstances for students receiving awards

 To earn and maintain a scholarship or other academic awards, undergraduates must be registered in 24 percentage-graded credits in a Winter session.
 Students may be able to earn and maintain an award with a reduced credit load in the following cases:

 If you are a UBC varsity athlete, you may receive and earn scholarships and academic awards on as few as 18 credits in the Winter session.
 You will need to provide a letter from Athletics confirming your commitment to the varsity team and the need to study at a reduced course load.

 - If you're registered with the Centre of Accessibility

 You will need a letter or email from an Accessibility Advisor confirming your registration and the need to study at a reduced course load.
 The letter must indicate the number of credits you can take each term, which would be equivalent to a full-time course load.